namuan/orkestra/PLAN.md

 - Implement functionality behind SQL Client

 **Outstanding Tasks**
+- _Welcome Screen_ Setup Default Actions if no steps are currently added
 - Variables in Environment
 - Using Variables in Steps
 - Custom List Item Widget to Display Step